Re-Used Props - Containers

 The tanks were originally seen on the Regula I research station in "Star Trek II: The Wrath of Khan".
 They appeared again in "Star Trek IV: The Voyage Home" on Vulcan, behind La Forge in the underground Farpoint Station tunnels in TNG: "Encounter at Farpoint" and on Mordan IV in TNG: "Too Short a Season".

-Finally, the onion-like container can be seen aboard the ECS Fortunate, at the entrance of the mine in ENT: "The Xindi" and in the background, beside the spherical container, in ENT: "Anomaly".
+Later, in Voyager's season 6, the onion-like containers appear on the Brunali planet.
+The prop can also be seen aboard the ECS Fortunate.
+The containers were modified to act as parts of the Romulans mine in ENT: "Minefield" and of the deuterium headframes in ENT: "Marauders".
+Finally, the container appears at the entrance of the mine in ENT: "The Xindi" and in the background, beside the spherical container, in ENT: "Anomaly".

 The onion-shaped containers even show up in the new continuity in "Star Trek (2009)".
 Two of them can be seen on the Narada when Spock and Kirk board the ship towards the end of the movie.